SupriyaMishra26/supriyaz/README.md

 - 👋 Hi, I’m supriya mishra
 - 👀 I’m interested in web developing
-- 🌱  I'm an Graduate Student,passout from batch 2022 and completed Bachelors's course in Computer Science and Engineering at the United College of Engineering and Research.
+- 🌱  I have completed Bachelors of Technology course in Computer Science and Engineering at the United College of Engineering and Research.
-- 💞️ My technical skills are primarily in Programming through C, Python,SQL,HTML,CSS,JavaScript,Excel and a huge interest in Web Designing, Front-End Web Development, and Machine Learning
+- 💞️ My technical skills are primarily in Programming through C, Python,JAVA SQL,HTML,CSS,JavaScript,Excel and a huge interest in Web Designing, Front-End Web Development
 - 📫 My Mail ID is supriyamishra2628@gmail.com

 <!---